Chicago Weather: Frigid cold moves in as temperatures plunge to record low Tuesday

-The official low for Tuesday at O'Hare Airport reached seven degrees, breaking the previous record low for November 12 of 8 degrees.
+The official low for Tuesday at O'Hare Airport was 7 degrees, breaking the previous record low for November 12 of 8 degrees - the coldest temperature ever recorded so early in the season.
 A record low temperature was also set on Monday, with temperatures dipping to 13 degrees.

-The high for Tuesday is expected to be 21 degrees, which would set the record for coldest high temperature for November 12, breaking the record of 28 degrees set in 1995.

 RELATED: Cook County warming centers open